Tuesday, May 30, 2023

 Exceptions: Monads can be used to represent computations that can fail.

-Haskell has a number of built-in monads, including:
+Haskell has many built-in monads, including:

 Maybe: This monad represents computations that can fail.